 Alem* is a 15-year-old girl who was born and raised in southern Ethiopia.
-She lived with her parents and two brothers in a small town where she went to school to until third grade.
-Her family were small-scale farmers.
+She lived with her parents and two brothers in a small town where she went to school until third grade.
+Her family members were small-scale farmers.

 One day her aunt visited and suggested taking Alem to the capital city and raising her as her own to alleviate the family’s financial stress and to secure a better education for Alem.
 Her parents agreed, thinking it was a wonderful opportunity.

 As soon as they reached the city, though, Alem realised it was all a lie.
 Her aunt forced her to the hardest domestic work, and the promises of care and schooling never materialized.
 Alem said:

 My aunt often used to deny me food.
 Even when I was hungry, she could only think of the chores I had to do.
 Sometimes I didn’t understand what made her angry but she used to hit me and insult me.